 A video poker terminal (CC0 1.0/Nevada Current)

-Here’s how that broke down:
+Here’s a look at how that broke down, by venue:

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.